charlesnicholson/nanoprintf/README.md

 The matrix builds [Debug, Release] x [32-bit, 64-bit] x [Mac, Windows, Linux] x [gcc, clang, msvc], minus the 32-bit clang Mac configurations.

+The very thorough test suite from the [printf](https://github.com/eyalroz/printf/blob/master/test/test_suite.cpp) library exists as a submodule for licensing purposes- nanoprintf is public domain, and "printf" is MIT, so the modified test suite is optional and excluded by default unless you retrieve it by updating submodules.
+CI uses it; build with it locally by running `./b --paland`.

 ## Limitations

 No wide-character support exists: the `%lc` and `%ls` fields require that the arg be converted to a char array as if by a call to [wcrtomb](http://man7.org/linux/man-pages/man3/wcrtomb.3.html).
 When locale and character set conversions get involved, it's hard to keep the name "nano".
 Accordingly, `%lc` and `%ls` behave like `%c` and `%s`, respectively.